-Thus, I find myself asking; is it better to hold back and question, or to abandon oneself completely?
+Thus, I find myself asking, is it better to hold back and question, or to abandon oneself completely?

 Does drinking the Kool-Aid make life more meaningful?

-My thought turn towards many of my musician friends, who believe that songwriting is the most powerful thing in the world.
+My thoughts turn towards many of my musician friends, who believe that songwriting is the most powerful thing in the world.
 After attending music school, I developed the opinion that most singer-songwriters write soppy lyrics and can’t handle their own emotions.